 - Look for quality: For uncirculated coins, striking and eye appeal are extremely important in determining value.
 For circulated coins, striking only comes into play with higher grade coins.
 When you start looking into more valuable coins, look for coins that are PCGS or NGC certified.
 Coins that are certified are much more likely to retain their value than coins with a high asking price but no certification.

 Remember to start with visually appealing, yet inexpensive coins to build your collection.
-As you get more experience picking out these coins, you will get a better understanding of what makes a quality coin as well as what different types of coins should be worth.
+As you gain experience picking out these coins, you will get a better understanding of what makes a quality coin as well as what different types of coins can be worth.
 You can also consult guides that can help you build impressive, valuable coin collections for just dollars a day.

 Find a Reputable Coin Dealer